-A great way to view your project is by likening the lifecycle stages to a construction, such as a house, with each new phase as a different aspect of the building process.
-Now, let’s take a look at each step of the lifecycle in more detail.
+A great way to view your project is by likening the project management life cycle stages to construction with each new phase as a different aspect of the building process.
+Now, let’s take a look at each step of the project management life cycle in more detail.

-The project initiation phase is very important.
+The project initiation phase is very important for quality project management.
 A survey by Geneca found that 75% of surveyed companies felt their projects were often “doomed right from the start”, which highlights the importance of getting off on the right foot when it comes to your projects.

 The initiation lays the foundation for all future steps, all the way to the project’s closure.
 In this stage, you and your team will identify the key issues the new project will strive to solve.
 You will determine how feasible this project is and whether it actually makes sense to go ahead with its execution.
 By the end of this phase, everyone involved should be very clear on the project rationale.